-- (a) First Tiebreaker: The project requesting the least amount of federal tax credits per unit based on the Agency's equity needs analysis. - (b) Second Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
+- (a) First Tiebreaker: The project in the census tract with the lowest percentage of families below the poverty rate (see Appendix H for listing of poverty rates by census tract). - (b) Second Tiebreaker: The project with the lowest average income targeting. - (ca) First Third Tiebreaker: The project requesting the least amount of federal tax credits per low-income unit based on the Agency's equity needs analysis. - (db)SecondFourth Tiebreaker: Tenants with Children: Projects that can serve tenant populations with children.
 Projects will qualify for this designation if at least twenty-five (25%) of the units are three or four bedrooms.
-This tiebreaker will only apply where the market study shows a clear demand for this population (as determined by the Agency). - (c) Third Tiebreaker: Tenant Ownership: Projects that are intended for eventual tenant ownership.
+This tiebreaker will only apply where the market study shows a clear demand for this population (as determined by the Agency). - (ee) ThirdFifth Tiebreaker: Tenant Ownership: Projects that are intended for eventual tenant ownership.
 Such projects must utilize a detached single family site plan and building design and have a business plan describing how the project will convert to tenant ownership at the end of the 30-year compliance period.